Is the SF State School of Design the same thing as the former SF State Design and Industry Department?

 Does the School of Design offer Internships?

-Note that the School of Design offers course credit for design internships with local companies and not-for-profit organizations.
+The School of Design offers course credit for design internships with local companies and not-for-profit organizations.
 We offer workshops and opportunities to network with local companies through courses and our student chapters of AIGA and IDSA.
+We do not set up the internship for our students, you must apply for them on your own.
+But, we are building relationships with many companies, giving our students "first look" options in our very competitive fields.

 What types of careers do School of Design graduates go on to pursue?